top of page

 Cookie Ingredients:

-• 2 1/4 cups gluten free all purpose flour (I have only tested Cup4Cup All Purpose Flour!)
+• 2 1/4 cups gluten free all purpose flour (I have tested Cup4Cup All Purpose Flour and Bob’s Red Mill Paleo Baking Flour!)

 • 1 teaspoon baking soda